-A.2.87 staticlib=l[,l...]
+A.2.92 -staticlib=l[,l...]

-Indicates which C++ libraries are to be linked statically, as specified by the -library option (including its defaults), by the -xlang option, and by the -xia option.
+Indicates which C++ libraries are to be linked statically, as specified by the -library option (including its defaults), and by the -xlang option.

 l must be one of the values listed in the following table.